HatchApps/xavier-help/api.md

 ## Authentication

-In order to get out of data you must pass an authorization token in the request header.
-To generate a token please follow the instructions.
+In order to get data out, you must pass an authorization token in the request header.
+To generate a token please use the following instructions:

 **Request Header:** ```Authorization: Bearer <your token>```